How can we help people with a dementia participate in community life?

 “Globally, the numbers of people living with dementia will increase from 50m in 2018 to 152m in 2050, a 204% increase”

 Alzheimer’s Research UK.
 Dementia Statistics Hub.
 Available at https://www.dementiastatistics.org/

 The Story So Far

 Building on the success of Dementia Connect, the Heritage Pathfinders programme has helped creative and heritage professionals from Leominster and Herefordshire region work more closely with members of Leominster Meeting Centre.
 Together, they have developed 12 new experimental heritage-engagement projects, methods, toolkits and experiences, funded through an £18K micro-grant scheme.
 Projects have spanned oral history, blacksmithing, archaeology, spoken-word, Fine art, music improvisation, questions of faith, object histories, and digital storytelling.
-A full programme report including case studies, resources and next steps will be published in January 2023.
+We have now published a full programme report including case studies here.
 Heritage Pathfinders is a partnership between Leominster Meeting Centre, supersum, and ADS (funded by The Tudor Trust and Herefordshire Community Foundation).